 Defining the extent and volume of ice sheets under paleoclimatic conditions warmer than the present (Eemian, MIS-14, Pliocene) is an important indicator of future ice sheet vulnerability.
 Cosmogenic nuclides in bedrock beneath ice sheets can tell us about their former extent, and the timing and duration of past exposure periods.
-We have many ways to examine the size and shape of ice sheets during colder periods (e.g. Mercer, 1968, Denton et al., 1989, Todd et al., 2010; Bentley et al., 2010; Stone et al., 2003; Hall et al., 2004) but few to determine their extent and thickness under warmer climates.
-Much of the critical evidence is hidden beneath the present ice sheets.
-Under shallow ice, nimble methods for reconnaissance recovery of small rock cores should be developed for use near the ice margins.
+Techniques to estimate the size and shape of ice sheets during colder periods are well established (e.g. Mercer, 1968, Denton et al., 1989, Todd et al., 2010; Bentley et al., 2010; Stone et al., 2003; Hall et al., 2004; Anderson et al., 2013) their extent and thickness under warmer climates is more problematic.
+Much of the evidence is hidden beneath the present ice sheets.
+Under shallow ice, nimble methods for reconnaissance recovery of short rock cores for exposure age dating should be developed for use near the ice margins.
 Under deep ice, rapid access drilling is needed recover this evidence, and open up new and important perspectives on ice-climate linkages in a warmer world.

 John Goodge and a colleague collecting specimens in the Transantarctic Mountains.
-Credit: John Goodge / University of Minnesota-Duluth and Phillips, 2001).
-When ice sheets are absent these nuclides build up, but even a few meters of ice cover is enough to prevent accumulation and shield the underlying rock (e.g. Fabel et al., 2002).
-Hence the presence of cosmogenic nuclides in subglacial bedrock provides unequivocal evidence of ice-free conditions in the past (Nishiizumi et al., 1996).
+Credit: John Goodge / University of Minnesota-Duluth

+Cosmic radiation produces a variety of rare long-lived and stable nuclides in the outermost few meters of exposed rock surfaces (e.g. Gosse and Phillips, 2001).
+When ice sheets are absent these nuclides build up, but even a few meters of ice cover is enough to prevent accumulation and shield the underlying rock (e.g., Fabel et al., 2002).
+Hence the presence of cosmogenic subglacial bedrock provides nuclides in unequivocal evidence of ice-free conditions in the past (Nishiizumi et al., 1996).
 By measuring combinations of nuclides with different halflives, in surfaces at different depths, it should be possible to construct a picture of former icesheet extent for comparison with paleoclimate records (cf. Sugden et al., 2005; Li et al., 2008).
 Depth profile measurements on short (1-5 m) subglacial bedrock cores will be used to confirm that the nuclides were produced in situ, and identify surfaces compromised by subglacial erosion.
 Erosion reduces and ultimately erases the nuclide profile, so eroded surfaces must be avoided by targeting surfaces where ice is frozen to the bed.
 Note, however, that small amounts of erosion can be identified and the effects constrained using combinations of nuclides with different production profiles (Liu et al., 1994).